RbkGh/MoneyTransferRESTApi/README.md

 2. There are no detailed requirements, use common sense.
 ```
 ### Solution
+> Why do I find this interesting ?
+The last time I worked on a rest api in java without Spring boot was in somewhere<br>
+2015 when I had the opportunity to deploy Ghana TV License payment channel - Jersey with raw java.<br>
+It's just fun to try to build without any spring magic,And I get to go low level again,NEW LEARNINGS!! :fire::fire::fire:

 >Assumption 1 : Java was chosen.
 Kotlin would have been sweeter & swifter <br>
-but why would I be on the JVM(Jungle Of The Violent Monks) & expect an easy life?
+but why would I be on the JVM(Jungle Of The Violent Monks) & expect an easy life? :stuck_out_tongue:

-:stuck_out_tongue:

 >Assumption 2 : Keep it simple .
 What's simpler than Guice+Spark+Hibernate With Repository Pattern & <br>
 a customized MVC style design?
-Oh,currency and account type and other minute details in banking were <br>
+Oh,currency and account type and other negligible details that doesn't make money get lost in banking were <br>
-were taken out intentionally to keep it simple.Couldn't use one of my numerous docker templates :disappointed_relieved:
+taken out intentionally to keep it simple.Couldn't use one of my numerous docker templates :disappointed_relieved:

 >Assumption 3: API invoked by multiple systems & services? <br>
 Well,I guess we need to keep it stateless.Is that not REST commandment number 1?<br>